 - Have your documents organized and ready to go.
-Never have just one set of documents, either — always have backup copies in case something is lost.
+Always have backup copies in case the loan officer loses something.

 - If your application is being taken in person, ask the loan officer if you can provide paperwork then and there — that can help hasten things.